 Tube amps offer tube audio, which is warm with a softer response in frequencies (more bass) than tube or solid amps.
 Solid amps produce more tube dynamics, tube overdrive, and tube audio quality in general.

-However, tube headphones and solid amps require a tube amplifier to produce good sound quality because they don’t have the power to do so (unless you use an additional booster).
+Tube headphones and solid amps, on the other hand, need a tube amplifier to make good sound because they don’t have enough power (unless you add a booster).

 Additionally, there are tube amplification devices that can be used with tube headphone amps that have no tube audio quality at all.
 It just depends on what you’re looking for and where you purchase a tube and solid!